 Quirky Fact: Don’t miss the FamilySearch Discovery Center, which opened in 2017.
 You’ll get an iPad that docks into stations, making your family history interactive.

 4. Garden Tour

-Reason to Go: This 30-40 minute tour showcases more than 700 different plants from around the world, including 165,000 bedding plants.
+Reason to Go: This half-hour tour showcases more than 700 different plants from around the world, including 165,000 bedding plants.

 Quirky Fact: A four-acre rooftop garden awaits you on top of the Conference Center on your tour April through October.

 Reason to Go: See replicas of pioneer tools and furniture as you learn the stories behind the 40-year construction of the temple.